lucia-asf/ai-automation-pilot-dashboard/complete-pilot-doc.md

 - **If Phase 3b succeeds** (>40% precision, <35% flagging for regular ops): Proceed to production deployment in November 2025
 - **If Phase 3b falls short**: Consider extended iteration (Phase 3c) or hybrid approaches detailed in Alternative Recommendations section

 The economic case is compelling: at less than $0.0004 per project and potential for 20+ hours/month in time savings, even modest improvements in precision will deliver substantial ROI.
-The infrastructure is proven, the technology is reliable, and the path to optimization is clear.
+The infrastructure is proven, the technology is reliable, and the path to optimisation is clear.
 -->
 **Final Note:**
 This pilot represents a significant step toward scalable, AI-assisted content moderation at ASF.
 Success requires continued collaboration between technical implementation (Insights) and domain expertise (FST) to refine thresholds and maintain policy alignment.
 With the right calibration, this system can help ASF scale its fundraising operations while maintaining the highest standards of compliance and safety.